OBrink/RanDepict/README.md

 ### Development

 > **Note**
-> We recommend to use RanDepict inside a Conda environment to facilitate the installation of the dependencies.
+> We recommend using RanDepict inside a Conda environment to facilitate the installation of the dependencies.
 - Conda can be downloaded as part of the [Anaconda](https://www.anaconda.com/) or the [Miniconda](https://conda.io/en/latest/miniconda.html) plattforms (Python 3.8).
 We recommend `miniconda3`.
 On Linux you can get it with:

 ```shell